magma/magma/docs/readmes/resources/ref_magma_metrics.md

 }
 ```

 Magma provides [dashboards](https://sourcegraph.com/github.com/magma/magma@v1.6.0/-/blob/nms/app/packages/magmalte/grafana) to visualize and explore the collected metrics.
 In the NMS dashboard > Metrics > Explorer UI, each metric gets a [Grafana](https://grafana.com) `<iframe>` which connects to the Grafana Data Source API.
-In turn, the Grafana Data Source API proxies the parametrized metric request to Prometheus and displays the retrieved metrics.
+In turn, the Grafana Data Source API proxies the parameterized metric request to Prometheus and displays the retrieved metrics.

 ![Grafana Explore UI](assets/nms/grafana_query.png)